 Board Members

-Christa Owen graduated from Central Washington University in 1998 with a B.S. in Accounting.
+Christa graduated from Central Washington University in 1998 with a B.S. in Accounting.
 She is a Certified Public Accountant.
-She got involved with VIC in August 2008 after her eye doctor, Dr. Dale Graf, talked to her about it and asked her to become the treasurer of the VIC board.
+She got involved with VIC in August 2008 after her eye doctor, Dr. Dale Graf, talked to her about volunteering and asked her to become the treasurer of the VIC Board.